 On this page, you will find basic information about how to begin your participation in the program.

-All newly admitted students are required to attend the Introduction to Health Professions Education during the last week of July.
+All newly admitted students are required to attend the Introduction to Health Professions Education (MHPE 505) during the last week of July.
 This course is offered on-campus in Chicago only and is the initial course for all students in both the on-campus intensive and online formats.
 The course serves the intertwined purposes of providing an orientation to the program’s major goals and themes, its programmatic elements, and its prototypical instructional methods of active and collaborative learning.
 This course will also provide an orientation to each of the other required courses and to the array of electives available to students in the MHPE program.
 Students will have an opportunity to meet faculty and alumni in both formal sessions and informal gatherings.

-After your initial advising telephone meeting with Dr. Harris, you may inform the program coordinator, Janet Settle, of your course selections.
+After your initial advising telephone meeting with Dr. Yudkowsky, you may inform the program coordinator, Janet Settle, of your course selections.
 You will receive instructions via email on when and how to register.
 Registration, including changes to any existing registration, begins approximately two months before the semester and continues through the first official ten days of the semester (first official five days of the summer semester).
 During the registration period, all registration activity is done online by the student using Student Self-Service, which may be accessed from the UIC Web for Students.
 For all courses, you must get departmental approval before you can register.
-Send your course selections to Janet Settle by e-mail at firstname.lastname@example.org, and she will input the departmental override.
+Send your course selections to Janet Settle by e-mail at email@example.com, and she will input the departmental override.

 Please note that nondegree students will be placed on waiting lists and may register only if there is still space in the class after degree-seeking students have registered.

 Registration in Future Terms

 The program coordinator will contact you before the registration period begins each semester, sending you a list of the course offerings for the next semester.
 You will send her your course selections, and she will send you detailed instructions on how and when to register.